Parenting After Separation or Divorce

 Children whose parents remain hostile and aggressive, locked in ongoing high conflict are more likely to have behavioural problems, emotional difficulties and social difficulties.
-They are also more likely to lack self esteem.
-The risk of poor outcomes increases when spousal violence is involved, and rises even higher when the children are abused.
-Department of Justice Canada Background Paper
+They are also more likely to lack self-esteem.
+The risk of poor outcomes increases when spousal violence is involved and rises even higher when the children are abused.

-Other factors that can impact on a child’s adjustment to separation and divorce include the level of agreement on parenting arrangements, whether there is adequate financial support, how well the parents are coping with the separation and divorce and whether healthy parent child relationships exist.
+Other factors that can impact a child’s adjustment to separation and divorce include the level of agreement on parenting arrangements, whether there is adequate financial support, how well the parents are coping with the separation and divorce, and whether healthy parent-child relationships exist.

-It is important for parents to find strategies to improve communication, facilitate access and be able to take stock of both their own emotions and the feelings and reactions of others who are impacted by the separation or divorce.
+It is important for parents to find strategies to improve communication and facilitate both parents spending time with the child.
+Parents need to be able to take stock of both their own emotions and the feelings and reactions of others who are impacted by the separation or divorce.